JanHerca/urantiapedia/output/wikijs/fr/index/maps_adam_smith.md

 ---
-title: "«Atlas of the Historical Geography of the Holy Land», de George Adam Smith, 1915"
+title: "«Atlas of the Historical Geography of the Holy Land», par George Adam Smith, 1915"
 description:
 published: true
 date: 2023-12-12T14:02:03.086Z